 prepare your goods and packaging for import.

 When planning to import cargo, you will need to ensure that the airport or seaport of first arrival is approved to land your cargo.

-You are also required to provide information to the Department of Agriculture and Water Resources and to the Department of Home Affairs about your goods.
+You are also required to provide information to the Department of Agriculture and to the Department of Home Affairs about your goods.

 arrival destination and documentation for your goods.

 Inspection of containers is conducted on a risk-based approach, focusing on pathways that the department has assessed to be higher risk pathways for pests and diseases.

 Goods arriving from high risk ports or destined for unpack in rural areas required increased inspection.

 Check if your goods or containers will have to be inspected.